 Learning the basics of Amharic is widely recommended (greetings, numbers, etc.) as they will love it.
-Amharic is a semitic language that has its own alphabet, something that looks like this: ሄሎ! (you probably wonder what did I write, eh?!).
-In most cases you can get around with English, especially in restaurants, taxis and stores (be ready to sharp your ear to a broken English like mine!).
+Amharic is a Semitic language that has its own alphabet, something that looks like this: ሄሎ! (you probably wonder what did I write, eh?!).
+In most cases, you can get around with English, especially in restaurants, taxis, and stores (be ready to sharp your ear to a broken English like mine!).

 There are some Amharic-English books in the libraries and in the hands of the street sellers, but they are poorly written in my opinion.
 For a handy introduction, I really liked the Lonely Planet phrasebook for its portability (pocket size).
-For those who want to dig deeper into the language there is an Amharic Guide for Beginners, A4 size, green cover, made by the Scandinavian protestant church which is an excellent book to get serious on it (if you are ready to learn the alphabet).
-For people who don’t want to get that far I attach further in this post a 2-pages basic guide I made few years ago for my family and friends when they came to visit; the guide is currently in Spanish, but I will include an English version if I see that lot of people demand it :).
+For those who want to dig deeper into the language, there is an Amharic Guide for Beginners, A4 size, green cover, made by the Scandinavian protestant church which is an excellent book to get serious on it (if you are ready to learn the alphabet).
+For people who don’t want to get that far I attach further in this post a 2-pages basic guide I made a few years ago for my family and friends when they came to visit; the guide is currently in Spanish, but I will include an English version if I see that lot of people demand it :).

 Ethiopia is a country with deep religious roots.
-The most spread religion has historically been Ethiopian orthodoxy (a branch of Christians that used to be linked to Egyptian Copts till not long ago), which is believed to descend from Solomon and the Queen of Sheba, defending the presence of the Ark of Convenant in the country, though not allowed to see :).
+The most spread religion has historically been Ethiopian orthodoxy (a branch of Christians that used to be linked to Egyptian Copts till not long ago), which is believed to descend from Solomon and the Queen of Sheba, defending the presence of the Ark of Covenant in the country, though not allowed to see :).
 All aspects of life are somehow touched by religion (blessing the table, going to church, national holidays, music…) and I encourage the visitor to attend at least one ceremony in Ge’ez (their cult language, root of Amharic) as it can be a very deep-shocking rite for the imagery and sound employed on it.

 Next in number of followers comes Islam, a religion that has found comfort in Ethiopia along the years, a religion that has been respected and that respect others thanks to -according to the legend- Mahoma’s words: “leave the Ethiopians in peace” after his exiled followers were granted asylum here in the past.
-Today, some muslims are claiming for more political representation, which had led to some confrontations and troubles between them and government bodies, even though Ethiopia can still be considered a pacific inter-religious country where even mixed-religion weddings happen a lot.
+Today, some Muslims are claiming for more political representation, which had led to some confrontations and troubles between them and government bodies, even though Ethiopia can still be considered a pacific inter-religious country where even mixed-religion weddings happen a lot.